OPERS Medicare Connector

 The OPERS Medicare Connector is a service offered to OPERS Medicare-eligible participants enrolled in Medicare Parts A and B. The service provides support for Medicare education, plan selection and enrollment, and advocacy efforts.

 Medical plans selected through the Connector vendor are secondary to Medicare coverage, filling the 20 percent coverage that Medicare doesn't cover.

-Via Benefits offers one-on-one telephone consultations and can help select the right unique plan to complement your (and your eligible dependent's) lifestyle and budgetary needs.
-Once you're comfortable with your plan selection, enrollment takes place over the phone, which allows for the conversation to be recorded.
-With this step in place, your decisions are protected.
+Via Benefits offers one-on-one telephone consultations and can help select the right plan to complement your (and your eligible dependent's) lifestyle and budgetary needs.
+Once you're comfortable with your plan selection, enrollment can be completed over the phone or through your Via Benefits online accountlink opens in new tab.

 Health Reimbursement Arrangement